-As an externally managed company with no employees, we utilize a hybrid approach to the compensation program for our named executive officers.
+As an externally-managed company with no employees, we utilize a hybrid approach in connection with the compensation of our named executive officers.
 PRCM Advisers, through its parent company Pine River, is responsible under the Management Agreement for all cash compensation paid to our named executive officers.
-Equity incentive compensation that is awarded to our named executive officers from time to time is the responsibility of our company and is determined by our Compensation Committee in accordance with our Equity Incentive Plan.
-As described in more detail in the following sections, we believe that the terms of the Management Agreement and the utilization our Equity Incentive Plan effectively align the interests of Pine River and PRCM Advisers with those of our business, our named executive officers and, most importantly, our stockholders.
+Equity incentive compensation that is awarded to our named executive officers is the responsibility of our company and is determined by the Compensation Committee of our Board of Directors in accordance with our Equity Incentive Plan.
+As described in more detail in the following sections, we believe the utilization of our Equity Incentive Plan aligns the interests of our named executive officers with those of our stockholders and does not incentivize excessive or unnecessary risk-taking.

-At our 2017 annual meeting, approximately 96% of votes cast by our stockholders supported our say-on-pay proposal on executive compensation.
-Stockholder outreach and feedback is a critical component of our investor relations philosophy, and, in 2017, we continued to maintain a regular dialogue with our stockholders.
-In response to stockholder feedback, we have included in this proxy statement certain additional information about the compensation of our executive officers that is consistent with disclosure guidance for externally managed companies previously issued by Institutional Shareholder Services, including:
+At our 2018 annual meeting, approximately 96% of votes cast by our stockholders supported our say-on-pay proposal on executive compensation.
+Stockholder outreach and feedback is a critical component of our investor relations philosophy, and, in 2018, we continued to maintain a regular dialogue with our stockholders.
+In response to stockholder feedback, we have included in this proxy statement certain information about the compensation of our executive officers that is consistent with disclosure guidance for externally-managed companies previously issued by Institutional Shareholder Services. including:

-- the aggregate cash compensation paid by Pine River to our named executive officers that is reasonably associated with their management of our company, as well as a calculation of the percentage of such aggregate cash compensation relative to the aggregate amount of management fees and reimbursements we paid to PRCM Advisers during 2017; - the allocation of such aggregate cash compensation amount between fixed and variable cash compensation; and - factors considered by Pine River in determining our named executive officers' variable cash compensation.
+- the aggregate cash compensation paid by Pine River to our named executive officers that is reasonably associated with their management of our company, as well as a calculation of the percentage of such aggregate cash compensation relative to the aggregate amount of management fees and expense reimbursements we paid to PRCM Advisers during 2018; - the allocation of such aggregate cash compensation amount between fixed and variable cash compensation; and - factors considered by Pine River in determining our named executive officers' variable cash compensation.

-Importantly, we have previously provided and will continue to provide the compensation-related information and data that is required of us, as an externally-managed issuer, per SEC rules and regulations.
+Importantly, we have previously provided and will continue to provide the compensation-related information and data that is required of us as an externally-managed issuer, per SEC rules and regulations.
 Such required disclosure focuses primarily on the equity compensation that we pay to our named executive officers, which is set forth in the "Equity Incentive Compensation" section of this proxy statement and identifies the factors considered by the Compensation Committee in determining such pay.